CoolguyTC/BPR-Mod-Config/README.md

 -By CoolguyTC<br />

 <br />**DISCLAMER:**<br />
 This program only currently supports vehicle mods that overwrite existing vehicles.
 There is currently no method within the program to add extra vehicles through modifying the "VEHICLELIST.BIN" file.
 However support may come in the future.
-As of right now the program will only overwrite files withing the game's VEHICLE folder so folders such as the mods folder etc will not be touched.
+As of right now the program will only overwrite files within the game's VEHICLE folder, so folders such as the mods folder etc will not be touched.

 ---
 **Installation**<br />